marcona/codjo-tools-github/README.md

 TODO list :

- - enhance console display
+ - DONE enhance console display
  - deal with external dependencies
      - avoid if possible external dependencies (actually use egit from eclipse)
      - show the github quota
  - DONE refactoring (package codjo.tools)
  - DONE Avoid delete repo on codjo account
- - add unit tests ... i know its bad ;-)
+ - DONE add unit tests ... i know its bad ;-)
+ - cmd is not generic enough
  - add .cmd(DONE) and .ksh
  - avoid multiple if-else to select method
  - use netrc/_netrc by default